Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - **Rate Limiting:** Prevent accidental denial-of-service or brute-force flooding of systems.
 - **Kill Switches:** Maintain mechanisms to pause or halt the environment instantly in case of runaway tests or unintentional impacts.
 - **Credential Safety:** Never reuse production credentials.
-Treat any credential, API key, or secret as sensitive—even in test.
+Treat any credential, API key, or secret as sensitive - even in test.
 - **Data Containment:** Prevent test data (especially adversarial prompts or outputs) from leaking outside the controlled lab.

 ---